"International Journal of Physical Education, Sports and Health"

 How to cite this article:

 Salvatore Napolitano.
 Motor control in youth football through video analysis.
-International Journal of Physical Education, Sports and Health.
-2015; 1(6): 08-11.
+Int J Phys Educ Sports Health 2015;1(6):08-11.